Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 > [!NOTE]
 > Documentation is in the process of being written.

 The library provides flexible and powerful functionality for keyboard and mouse control in the Windows OS.

+## How the library works

+The principle of the library is built on a pipeline of interceptors.
+When a user uses any methods, including event subscriptions, a certain pipeline is formed.
+Before an event can be successfully processed by the system, it must pass through all registered interceptors.
+If the pipeline is empty, the library does not use any system resources and does not affect their operation in any way.

+The functionality of the library can be divided into temporary and permanent changes.
+Temporary ones are those that will be active only while the program is running, such as subscribing to input events.
+Permanent changes are those that do not depend on your application, such as changes in mouse speed.

 It is built using [P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) methods, with the help of libraries such as [User32](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files) and [Kernel32](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files).